Aftermath of the 2008 Mumbai attacks: Maharashtra state government

 After seeing the disparity between the quality of helmets and bulletproof vests used by NSG commandos and the police, the Police Commissioner of Pune, Satyapal Singh, said his police officers needed the same quality equipment as used by the NSG to reduce deaths and improve performance.

-Maharashtra government has planned to buy 36 speed boats to patrol the coastal areas, and several helicopters for the same purpose.
-It will also create an Anti-Terror force known as the Force One, and it will upgrade all the weapons that Mumbai Police currently have.
+As a result, Maharashtra government planned to buy 36 speed boats to patrol the coastal areas, and several helicopters for the same purpose.
+It also created an Anti-Terror force known as the Force One, and upgrade all the weapons that Mumbai Police they previously had.

-The CST railway station was upgraded with metal detectors, but reports say that these are ineffective because the attendants cannot hear their beeps in the crowd.
+The CST railway station was upgraded with metal detectors, but reports stated that these are ineffective because the attendants cannot hear their beeps in the crowd.
 Civilians have tested these using their own licensed weapons.

 Maharashtra's new Home Minister, Jayant Patil, was forced to defend the performance of the police in the legislative assembly, against demands from the opposition parties for resignations from the police chief and other officials.

-In an attempt to take forward the 26/11 probe, the Mumbai Police will send a three members team to the United States in this regard, sources said.
-The team comprising Inspector Bharti, Inspector Kadam and Inspector Arun Chavan will share the findings of 26 November 2008 Mumbai attacks, with apex US investigative agency FBI.
-Mumbai police have sent a proposal to the Home Ministry, stating the need to establish direct contact with the FBI, to facilitate investigation in the Mumbai terror attacks.
-It is believed that the team, if permitted to go, will share the evidence gathered by Mumbai police, which prove Pakistan's hand in the attacks on the nation's integrity.
+In an attempt to take forward the 26/11 probe, the Mumbai Police sent a three members team to the United States in this regard, sources said.
+The team comprising Inspector Bharti, Inspector Kadam and Inspector Arun Chavan shared the findings of the attacks, with the FBI.
+Mumbai police sent a proposal to the Home Ministry, stating the need to establish direct contact with the FBI, to facilitate investigation in the terror attacks.
+It was believed that the team, if permitted to go, will share the evidence gathered by Mumbai police, which prove Pakistan's hand in the attacks on the nation's integrity.

 After-effects

 Government of India

 A Cabinet Committee on Security meeting was held on Tuesday, 2 December, to discuss expanding the National Security Guards (NSG) to cities outside Delhi.
 The aim is to have permanent presence of NSG anti-terrorist squads in cities such as Mumbai, Chennai, Bangalore, Hyderabad and Kolkata, to avoid wasting precious time travelling from Delhi.

-All NSG commandos will now undergo a new module of training, to learn how to deal with future anti-siege operations, because the Taj terrorists were in a gun battle for 59 hours continuously.
+Following the attack, it was decided that all NSG commandos undergo a new module of training, to learn how to deal with future anti-siege operations, because the Taj terrorists were in a gun battle for 59 hours continuously.

-Prime Minister Dr. Manmohan Singh, on an all party conference, declared that legal framework will be strengthened in the battle against terrorism and a federal anti-terrorist intelligence and investigation agency, like the FBI, will soon be set up to co-ordinate actions against terrorism.
+Prime Minister Dr. Manmohan Singh, on an all party conference, declared that legal framework will be strengthened in the battle against terrorism and a federal anti-terrorist intelligence and investigation agency, like the FBI, would be set up to co-ordinate actions against terrorism.
 On 17 December, the Lok Sabha approved two new anti-terror bills, which are expected to pass the upper house (Rajya Sabha) on the 19th.
 One sets up a National Investigation Agency, similar to the FBI, with sweeping powers of investigation.
 The second strengthens existing anti-terror laws, to allow suspects to be detained without bail for up to six months, on the orders of a judge.